hacker-volodya/tvm-spec/README.md

 | value_flow.inputs | Incoming values constraints.
 Input is unconstrained if absent.
 | value_flow.inputs.stack | Defines how current stack is used by instruction.
 Instruction must not operate on stack entries other than defined here.
 Required.
 | value_flow.inputs.stack[i] | Stack entry or group of stack entries.
 | value_flow.inputs.stack[i].type | Type of stack entry.
-Can be one of "simple", "const", "conditional", "tuple".
+Can be one of "simple", "const", "conditional", "array".
 Required.
 | value_flow.inputs.stack[i].* | Properties for stack entries of each type are described below.
 | value_flow.outputs | Outgoing values constraints.
 Output is unconstrained if absent.
 Identical to value_flow.inputs.